 Another cool feature of the PM5 is the USB Drive.
 The USB Drive lets you save and store records of your workout data.

-This comes in handy if you use more than one Concept2 Model D Rower because the drive will allow you to record your workouts on different machines.
+This comes in handy if you use more than one Concept2 RowErg rowing machine because the drive will allow you to record your workouts on different machines.

-For management and further analysis of your workout data you can transfer the data from your USB to Concept2’s online logbook called ‘Concept2 Utility’.
+For management and further data analysis, you can transfer the data from your USB to Concept2’s online logbook called ‘Concept2 Utility’.

-In addition to uploading your data, there are other third-party programs available that do even more while your Concept2 Model D is connected to your PC.
+On top of uploading your data, other third-party programs are available that do even more while your Concept2 RowErg is connected to your PC.